 If the IRS levies your wages, salary, or federal payments, the levy will end when:

-Contact us today to schedule an appointment with a specialist from Levy and Associates.
+Reach out today to schedule an appointment with a tax specialist from Levy and Associates.